Man City survive brutal Champions League battle with Atletico Madrid - but at what cost?

 In truth, there won’t be many players that leave the Wanda Metropolitano without a couple of cuts and bruises.

-The punishing schedule in City’s hunt for a treble isn’t going to get any easier and Pep Guardiola needs every player he can muster.
+The punishing schedule in City’s hunt for a treble isn’t going to get any easier after this war of attrition, and Pep Guardiola needs every player he can muster right now.

 However, while Jurgen Klopp was able to rest some star men in Liverpool’s own quarter-final second leg, against Benfica on the same evening, Guardiola went with a full-strength side against Atletico, even though the Premier League leaders face the Reds in an FA Cup semi-final on Saturday.